mikaelbr/marked-terminal/README.md

 ===

 Early release of a custom Renderer for [marked](https://github.com/chjj/marked) allowing for printing Markdown to the Terminal.
+Supports pretty tables, syntax highlighting for javascript, and overriding all colors and styles.

 Could for instance be used to print usage information.